Plaintiff Attorney: Steven Hutchinson, Julie Upton

-Plaintiff originally filed suit in Tribal Court.
-Based on Mr. Ukishima’s review of the file material and understanding of this tribal court’s rules and ordinances, he recognized that Plaintiff did not commence her lawsuit in a timely manner within the applicable statute of limitations, nor did she file a tort claim notice providing the tribal court with subject matter jurisdiction.
-At the initial mandatory court conference, Mr. Ukishima informed the tribal judge of his intent to dismiss the case on these grounds.
-Counsel for Plaintiff surreptitiously offered to dismiss the case and enter a judgment of dismissal if the Tribes agreed not to seek costs, to which Mr. Ukishima’s client agreed.
-Plaintiff’s counsel then filed a new lawsuit in Oregon state court, the defense responded by filing a motion to dismiss, invoking the Tribes’ right to sovereign immunity and the Oregon state court’s lack of jurisdiction.
-The parties held oral arguments and the presiding judge granted Mr. Ukishima’s motion and denied Plaintiff’s motion.
+Based on our review of the file material and understanding of this tribal court’s rules and ordinances, we recognized that plaintiff did not commence her lawsuit in a timely manner within the applicable statute of limitations, nor did she file a tort claim notice providing the tribal court with subject matter jurisdiction.
+At the initial mandatory court conference, the defense informed the tribal judge of its intent to dismiss the case on these grounds.
+Counsel for plaintiff surreptitiously offered to dismiss the case and enter a judgment of dismissal if the tribes agreed not to seek costs, to which our client agreed.
+Upon plaintiff’s filing of a new action in Oregon state court, the defense responded by filing a motion to dismiss, invoking the tribes’ right to sovereign immunity and the Oregon state court’s lack of jurisdiction.
+The parties held oral arguments and the presiding judge granted the defense’s motion and denied plaintiff’s motion.